ivanpgs/traveling-graph-greedy-algorithm/README.md

 <ol>
 <li>A candidate set, from which a solution is created</li>
 <li>A selection function, which chooses the best candidate to be added to the solution</li>
-<li>A selection function, which chooses the best candidate to be added to the solution</li>
+<li>A feasibility function, that is used to determine if a candidate can be used to contribute to a solution</li>
-<li>A selection function, which chooses the best candidate to be added to the solution</li>
+<li>An objective function, which assigns a value to a solution, or a partial solution</li>
-<li>A selection function, which chooses the best candidate to be added to the solution</li>
+<li>A solution function, which will indicate when we have discovered a complete solution</li>
 </ol>
 </code></pre>